douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

 * Alert rules can have `multiple conditions`
 * When an alert is triggerd it performs an action that is specified in an `alert group`
 * An alert group can alert (email/sms/push/voice) or perform an action

+# Azure Support Plans
+There are several support plans such as:
+    * Basic
+    * Developer (cheapest paid-for support)
+    * Standard
+    * Professional Direct
+    * Premier
+24/7 access to tech support by email and phone is only available with `standard, Professional direct, premier plans`
+* you can submmit support tickets for all support plans

+# Cloud adoption framework for Azure
+The stages are:

+    * Define strategy
+    * Plan
+    * Ready
+    * Adopt
+    * Govern
+    * Manage
+    * Govern